-This year there is going to be a consultation on primary assessment and the implications for accountability.
-This will cover key issues, including the best starting point to measure the progress that children make in primary school, and the role and operation of teacher assessment.
+This year there has been a consultation on primary assessment and the implications for accountability.
+This covered key issues, including the best starting point to measure the progress that children make in primary school, and the role and operation of teacher assessment.

 Ofsted have added assessment into the criteria for the key judgment on the quality of teaching and learning.